ricardobrein/ricardobrein/README.md

 You can reach me at my [email](ricardobreindembache@gmail.com) if you want to:

-💬 I enjoy discussing various topics related to the the latest trends on AI and its implications in philosophy, economics, geopolitics, psychology, and sociology.
+💬 Discussing various topics related to the the latest trends on AI and its implications in philosophy, economics, geopolitics, psychology, and sociology.

-🔭 I'm also up for working with others and share ideas of some exciting data projects, where I can contribute and make a difference, (as long as my current commitments and schedule allow it) I'm in.
+🔭 Working and share ideas of some exciting projects, where I can contribute and make a difference, (as long as my current commitments and schedule allow it) I'm in.
 And yes, it goes without saying, obviously free!

 🤔 I'm looking for help with...
 I am very open to having a mentor, as my learning has been self-taught (through courses, books, hands-on experience).
 My learning style is fast-paced, and attending university is not a possibility.
 Any advice is greatly appreciated.